-RPA Done Right means using the right tools for integration, orchestration and Workflow automation.
+RPA Done Right means using the right tools for integration, orchestration, and Workflow automation.
 System interfaces are then used via integration platform wherever possible.
-Recording is used when this is not possible.
+A recording is used when this is not possible.
 Examples of such cases are missing or ancient and inefficient interfaces or logic embedded in the user interface.

 Speed: Simulation and recording is slow and pure compiled code is superfast.
 The robot simulates humans - when the right process automation directly simulates the process.
 It's tens of thousands of times faster.